bfirsh/serverless-docker/README.md

  - A proxy that scopes a Docker API so that containers can securely manage and run "child" containers.
  - Helpers for injecting the Docker API socket into containers that are run.
+ - A server for running scheduled / cron jobs as Docker containers on a Swarm.